facebook/react-native-website/docs/native-modules-android.md

 }
 ```

 Add a debug log in the method to confirm it has been invoked when you call it from your application.
-Below we import and use the [Log](https://developer.android.com/reference/android/util/Log) class from the Android util package like so:
+Below is an example of how you can import and use the [Log](https://developer.android.com/reference/android/util/Log) class from the Android util package:

 ```java
 import android.util.Log;